Oncure/TAZ/tests/unittest_descriptions.md

 - Test merged distribution as well.

 ### Test PTBayes
 - Test that the correct assignment rate matches the assignment probabilities within statistical error for both gamma on and off.
+(NOT IMPLEMENTED YET)

 ### Test WigBayes
 - Test that False probabilities are zero when false level-density is zero.